The rockets stopped

 "The 83-year old was a Resistance fighter, a signatory of the Manifesto of 121 against the war in Algeria, he was a member of the red circle surrounding Jean-Paul Sartre, he was Simone de Beauvoir's partner for many years and is currently the publisher of Les Temps Modernes, France's left-wing intellectual conscience."

-a film about the Israeli army.
+In 1994 he released another long documentary, "Tsahal", a film about the Israeli army.
 The new release of this documentary includes a discussion between Lanzmann and Ehud Barak.

 I found interesting Lanzmann's sober look of appreciation and respect for Israel's military power and ethos.
 I recommend reading the whole interview.